raphnet/inlib/README.md

 if a timeout occurs due to a disconnection (no data from paddle or mouse handshake timeout) the type will be set to INLIB_NONE.
 See inlib.h for specifics.

-The `buttons` member holds the current button status of the controllers, similar to what SMS_getKeysStatus() does in SMSlib.
+You can access the `buttons` member to check the current button status of the controllers, or use inlib_keysStatus().
+This is equivalent to SMS_getKeysStatus() in SMSlib.
 The button definitions are:

 ```
 #define INLIB_BTN_UP       0x01